About

 Devon Weitz

 Devon used to live in fast-forward.
-After years in healthcare writing and running on empty, they’ve been learning how to move through life a little more gently.
+After years in healthcare writing and running on empty, she's been learning how to move through life a little more gently.
 Here, Devon shares reflections on rest, identity shifts, and what it means to come back to yourself (without trying to “fix” everything).
 Their writing feels like an exhale—and that’s on purpose.